CarolinaCobo/puppy-rush/README.md

 | Use an aesthetically pleasing site| Have an easy experience |
 | Provide an easy way to contact me| Give feedback or ask questions |

-The wireframes for this project:
+The wireframes for this project can be found in the following links:

 * [Desktop](assets/wireframes/desktop-view.png)
 * [iPad](assets/wireframes/ipad-view.png)